wallento/verilator-contributing-draft/CONTRIBUTING.md

 * Your test contributions are generally considered released into the public domain, unless you request otherwise.

 * Most important is we get your patch.
-If you'd like to clean up indentation and related issues ahead of our feedback, that is apprciated; please see the coding conventions in <<fixme-internals.md>>.
+If you'd like to clean up indentation and related issues ahead of our feedback, that is appreciated; please see the coding conventions in <<fixme-internals.md>>.

 #### **Do you have questions?**